The Sheriff Sale will be held at the City/County Building, 800 N. French Street, Wilmington, DE 19801.

 The high bidder's legal responsibility to maintain the property is not diminished by this policy.
 You may have to evict occupants at your own expense.

-After each sale a complete list of the foreclosed properties involved in the sale may be downloaded from this website at no charge.
+After each sale a complete list of the properties sold will be available on our webpage and may be downloaded from this website at no charge.

 The After Sale List can also be purchased at the Sheriff's Office for $20 (money order or cashiers check only) during office hours.

 Lien holders and homeowners are expected to contact the Sheriff's Office to determine whether proceeds remain after the costs of the sale have been distributed.
-If excess proceeds remain unclaimed after 90 days, they will be distributed to the Prothonotary of New Castle County for placement in escrow and listed on the Superior Court of New Castle County website.
+If excess proceeds remain unclaimed after 90 days, they will be distributed to the Prothonotary of New Castle County for placement in escrow and listed on the Superior Court of New Castle County website Project Rightful Owner.